paularchive/AlphaForumware/README.md

 ## AlphaForumware

+#####What is new in v2.0?
+version 2.0 will no longer include bootstrap but Semantic UI

 AlphaForumware is a forum application written in PHP.
 We use the Laravel PHP Framework and Bootstrap 3.3.1.
 It's possible to:
 * Register/Login
 * Create/Edit/Delete Forum Groups